Hieromon/AutoConnect/README.md

 - Supports AutoConnect menu extention by user sketch with **AutoConnectAux**.
 - Supports loading and saving of user-defined parameters with JSON format.
 - Improved the WiFi connection sequence at the first WiFi.begin.
 Even if **AutoConnectConfig::autoReconnect** is disabled when SSID and PSK are not specified, it will use the information of the last established access point.
 The autoReconnect option will achieve trying the connect after a previous connection failed.
-- Supports **AutoConnectConfig::immediateStart** option, to start the portal immediately without first trying WiFi.begin.
+- Supports the **AutoConnectConfig::immediateStart** option and immediately starts the portal without first trying WiFi.begin.
+You can start the captive portal at any time in combination with the **AutoConnectConfig::autoRise** option.
 - Improved boot uri after reset. **AutoConnectConfig::bootUri** can be specified either /_ac or HOME path as the uri to be accessed after invoking Reset from AutoConnect menu.
 - Improved source code placement of predefined macros.
 Defined common macros have been moved to ```AutoConnectDefs.h```.
 - Supports **AutoConnectConfig::hostName**.
 It activates ```WiFi.hostname()```.